connectome-neuprint/neuPrintExplorerPlugins/README.md

     packages/view/Example.jsx # view plugin

 Copy the example and name it to reflect the purpose of your plugin.
 Instructions for modifying the template to fit your requirements can be found as comments inside it.

+neuPrint plugins are React [components](https://reactjs.org/docs/components-and-props.html) from the [React](https://reactjs.org/) framework.
+A familiarity with the framework would be helpful for authors, but is not required.

 Once complete, you will need to install it...

 ### Installing the plugin